extua/wacksy/README.md

 ## Background

-A WACZ file is essentially [a zip file](https://bikeshed.vibber.net/@brooke/114240574949828718); according to [the example in the spec](https://specs.webrecorder.net/wacz/1.1.1/) it should contain:
+A ᴡᴀᴄᴢ file is essentially [a renamed zip file](https://chaos.social/@ki/111680421462204605); according to [the example in the spec](https://specs.webrecorder.net/wacz/1.1.1/) it should contain:

 ```
 archive